 - Your creditworthiness

-- Your employment status (full-time, part-time, self-employed, retired)
+- Your employment status (full-time, part-time, self-employed)

 - Your residential status (homeowner, renter, boarder)